İrfan Can Kahveci

-İrfan Can Kahveci (born 15 July 1995) is a Turkish professional footballer who plays as a central midfielder for Süper Lig club Fenerbahçe and the Turkey national team.
+İrfan Can Kahveci (born 15 July 1995) is a Turkish professional footballer who plays as an attacking midfielder or a winger for Süper Lig club Fenerbahçe and the Turkey national team.

 Club career

+Early career

+He started playing football at Gençlerbirliği Football School at the age of 7.
+After the years he spent at the football school, İrfan entered the Gençlerbirliği youth team by showing himself in the selections.
+He signed a professional contract with Gençlerbirliği during the Fuat Çapa period.
+On 27 April 2012, Kahveci played in the last 5 minutes of the match against Kayserispor for the first for the club in the Spor Toto Cup match.

+Hacettepe (loan)

+In the 2013-2014 season, he loaned to Hacettepe, the satellite team of Gençlerbirliği, to gain experience.
+Kahveci, who scored 4 goals in 34 matches here and contributed to Hacettepe's promotion to the TFF Second League at the end of the 2013-2014 season.

 Gençlerbirliği

-After playing in the youth squad for Gençlerbirliği, Irfan Can made his debut for the first team during the 2014–15 season.
+On 29 August 2014, Irfan Can made his Süper Lig debut for the first team against Rizespor during the 2014–15 season.
 On 9 November 2014, he scored his first league goal in the 63rd minute against Kasımpaşa.
 He finished the season with 6 goals in 30 matches in league and cup competitions.

 In his second season with Gençlerbirliği he amassed 3 goals in 33 matches in all competitions.

 İstanbul Başakşehir

-On 26 December 2016, Kahveci signed a 4.5-year contract with İstanbul Başakşehir.
+On 26 December 2016, Kahveci signed a contract with İstanbul Başakşehir until the end of 2021-22 season.
+On 14 January 2016, he made debut with the team against Kayserispor as a substitute, Başakşehir won the match 5-0.

+On 19 September 2017, he made his continental debut against Hoffenheim in a UEFA Europa League away match, they lost 3-1.

 On 2 December 2020, he scored a hat-trick against RB Leipzig in the UEFA Champions League.
 His team, however, lost the match 3–4.
 It made him only the third player to score a hat-trick in a losing cause in the Champions League, after Ronaldo and Gareth Bale.